RickyOlive/Dotty/README.md

 # Dotty
-Android Dotty game app that I completed using the Zybooks Textbook.
+Android Dotty game app that I completed using the zyBooks Textbook.